 Ron’s explanation and dedication of “Everyday Thoughts For Thanksgiving”

-For your utmost happiness on Thanksgiving day and every day, I’ve posted the foregoing collection of inspiring thankfulness quotes, including treasures of perennial wisdom.
+For your utmost happiness on Thanksgiving day and every day, I’ve again posted the foregoing collection of inspiring thankfulness quotes, including treasures of perennial wisdom.

 Thanksgiving became my favorite holiday long ago, when I realized that thankfulness is a universal blessing uplifting everyone everywhere, regardless of their cultural, spiritual, secular or religious attitudes or beliefs.

-Especially since miraculously surviving a near-death taxi rundown in 2014, I’ve become unspeakably grateful for still being alive, aware, ambulatory and interdependently-independent.
-Thus I’ve seen that enjoying continual thankfulness is a state of Divine Grace – not just during Thanksgiving holidays, but always; that every day’s a bonus, with every breath a blessing.
+At age eighty eight (especially since miraculously surviving a near-death taxi rundown in 2014), I’ve become unspeakably grateful for still being alive, aware, ambulatory and interdependently-independent.
+Thus I’ve learned that experiencing continual thankfulness is a state of Divine Grace – not just during Thanksgiving holidays, but always; that every day’s a bonus, and every breath a blessing.

-May the foregoing Everyday Thoughts For Thanksgiving inspire and guide us to ever expanding fulfillment and happiness, with a continuing attitude of gratitude, on Thanksgiving day and every day.
+May the foregoing Everyday Thoughts For Thanksgiving inspire and guide us to ever expanding fulfillment and happiness, with an ongoing attitude of gratitude, on Thanksgiving day and every day.

 May every day be a Thanksgiving day